GauthamYerroju/rsync-backup-script/README.md

 - Create non-backup 2-way variant for Music directory
 - DONE ~~Commandline option for dry-running~~
 - DONE ~~Commandline option for source and dest (and possibly other params)~~
+- DONE ~~Add safety checks for source and destination paths (should exist, source shoulr be readable and destination should be writable)~~